aleksamagicka/TF2-Outpost-API/README.md

 # TF2 Outpost API

+## Deprecation Notice

-## On 11.9.2018.
-TF2 Outpost announced that is closing down till the end of the month.
+On 11.9.2018.
+TF2 Outpost announced that is closing down till the end of that month.
 As a consequence, this library becomes obsolete.
-## Thank you all for using it.
-[NuGet statistics](https://www.nuget.org/packages/TF2OutpostAPI/)
+[NuGet usage statistics](https://www.nuget.org/packages/TF2OutpostAPI/)

+## Usage
 Easily fetch trades from the TF2Outpost.com website.

-## Usage
 This library supports .NET Core 2.0.

 1. Install this library via NuGet.